WMDA/tf_developer_exam/docs/installing_exam_enviornment.md

         PS1="(venv) ${PS1:-}"
 ~~~

-Tensorflow has specific module reuirements for the exam:
+Tensorflow has specific module requirements for the exam:
 - tensorflow==2.5.0
 - tensorflow-datasets==4.3.0
 - Pillow==8.2.0